datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    :align: center
    :width: 800px
    :height: 80px
    :alt: A general pipeline flow in Sesam depicting the three central parts of a Sesam integration, systems, pipes and datasets.
-The arrows symbolizes the direction of data flow.
+The arrows symbolize the direction of data flow.

    *A general pipeline flow in Sesam depicting the three central parts of a Sesam integration, systems, pipes and datasets.
-The arrows symbolizes the direction of data flow.*
+The arrows symbolize the direction of data flow.*

 |